SanjuMenon/infinite_ape/stigmergicai/README.md

 ## Status

 This is experimental research code.
 The project is actively being developed and refined as part of ongoing research into stigmergic AI systems.

+## Contributing

+This is experimental research code.
+Contributions are welcome!
+Please:

+- Open an issue to discuss proposed changes
+- Fork the repository and create a feature branch
+- Submit a pull request with detailed descriptions
+- Follow the existing code style and documentation patterns

 ## Related Work